josephfosco/splice/doc/loops.clj.md

   :dur-var-prob - Optional, percent that the dur will be adjusted.
-Defaults to 100 :dur-var-max-pct-inc - Optional, The maximum percent the duration can be increased default 0 :dur-var-max-pct-dec - Optional, The maximum percent the duration can be decreased default 0 ]
+Defaults to 100 :dur-var-max-pct-inc - Optional, The maximum percent the duration can be increased default 0 :dur-var-max-pct-dec - Optional, The maximum percent the duration can be decreased default 0 :dur-var-ignore-for-nxt-note - schedule the not after this as if this note had a duration
+                                 that did not include a dur-var (use base-dur only for next note) ]

 :volume